 Regardless of the size of your business, there are several reasons you and your employees can benefit from an increased focus on employee health and happiness.

 Employee wellness programs are a vital component in attracting top talent, keeping them happy, and decreasing employee turnover and absenteeism.
-Many of the best companies to work for already offer their employees the awesome wellness ideas listed above.
+Many of the best companies to work for already offer their workers the awesome employee wellness ideas listed above.

 Now it’s your turn to improve the well-being of your workspace.

 So what ideas are you using for your wellness program?
-If we’ve missed an awesome idea let us know in the comments below.
+If we’ve missed an awesome ideas for wellness or just wellbeing at work ideas in general – let us know in the comments below.

 Free bonus: Download this entire list as a PDF.
 Easily save it on your computer for quick reference or print it for your company’s next Wellness Meeting.
 Includes 10 bonus ideas not found in this post.